KyleM73/human-robot-collision-RL/README.md

 this command will give you a host to connect to via a browser
 example: `localhost:****/`

-COPY and PASTE this address into a web browser to access tensorboard logging
+copy and paste this address into a web browser to access tensorboard logging

+for a list of open issues, see `RL_To_Do.txt`

 ## DIRECTORY STRUCTURE